mantidproject/mantid/docs/source/release/v6.10.0/framework.rst

     still be modified by users who wish to fiddle with the :ref:`algm-Abins2D` behaviour.

-- Algortihm :ref:`Load <algm-Load>` now loads a single file faster.
+- Algorithm :ref:`Load <algm-Load>` now loads a single file faster.
 - Algorithm :ref:`FindPeaks <algm-FindPeaks>` no longer crashes when the number of bins in the workspace are not sufficient to run :ref:`algm-SmoothData` algorithm.

 Fit Functions